justincalleja/justincalleja.github.io/source/_posts/to-mock-a-mongoose.md

 *model/item.js* defines the structure (the schema) of an Item document which we'd like to store in our db.
 We're also creating a model from our schema.
 This is basically a constructor we can use to create Item objects which will map to documents in our db. i.e. instances created from our Item model will be important to us if we care about interacting with our db.

-*test/test.js*, after mocking our Mongoose, simply requires and makes use (I saw you rolling your eyes :P)
+*test/test.js*, after mocking our Mongoose, simply requires and makes use.

 ``` javascript
 // code abbreviated... see generated test.js